 Senior language learning is perhaps most characterised by the key study skills which pupils develop in order to overcome the frequent challenges it presents.
 Learning by discovery becomes of real importance; spotting patterns, deducing and explaining why things are the way they are mean that pupils continuously unlock new aspects of the language.
 Pupils study a range of subjects, from all about themselves and those around them to global issues such as poverty and the environment, and learn the value of consistent and rigorous self-study in order to build vocabulary in order to discuss these topics.
 By tackling grammar in such depth, language learners also find themselves better well-equipped to broach the finer points of their mother tongue, and with universities so favourable towards those who can master a second language, it is more often than not only the starting point in a lifelong study of dialects and cultures.

-Students will follow a course that is divided into a series of up to six projects per year focusing on a variety of musical genres and styles.
-Topics include: film music, vocal skills, musicals, the blues, West African drumming, keyboard skills, Britpop and electronic dance music.
-They will learn about the elements of music, language and characteristics related to particular styles as well as notation and instrument specific skills.
-Additionally they will gain knowledge and understanding about music through performing, composing and listening.
+Students learn about a variety of musical genres and styles.
+Topics include: film music, vocal skills, the Blues, West African drumming, keyboard skills, Britpop and electronic dance music.
+Through performance, composition, listening and appraisal, students learn about the elements of music and characteristics of different styles whilst developing their notation and instrument specific skills.

 The science curriculum is designed to develop an inquiring mind and spark an interest in the subject as well as covering all the key concepts of biology, chemistry and physics to give a firm foundation for the requirements of Key Stage 4 and beyond.
 During Key Stage 3 students build on their scientific knowledge and understanding and make connections between different areas of science.
 They use scientific ideas and models to explain phenomena and events, and to understand a range of familiar applications of science as well as thinking about the positive and negative effects of scientific and technological developments on the environment and in other contexts.
 All of this is done with a practical approach that enables connections to be made with how scientific ideas can explain many things that happen in everyday life.